open-orchestra/open-orchestra-docs/en/installation_guide/install_with_vagrant_for_contributors.rst

 Install OpenOrchestra
 ---------------------

-To contribute on the project you have to install two versions: the master version and the last stable one.
+To contribute on the project you have to install tree versions: the 1.2 version, 1.1 version and 1.0 version.
 The master branch is the branch which should be used to add new features to the project.
-Here is the directory tree with your two projects that we recommand:
+Here is the directory tree with your tree projects that we recommand:

 .. code-block:: none

     |_ install-directory
-          |_ open-orchestra-master
+          |_ open-orchestra-1.0
                 |_ open-orchestra
                 |_ open-orchestra-front-demo
                 |_ open-orchestra-media-demo
                 |_ open-orchestra-provision
-          |_ open-orchestra-stable
+          |_ open-orchestra-1.1
                 |_ open-orchestra
                 |_ open-orchestra-front-demo
                 |_ open-orchestra-media-demo
                 |_ open-orchestra-provision
+          |_ open-orchestra-1.2
+                |_ open-orchestra
+                |_ open-orchestra-front-demo
+                |_ open-orchestra-media-demo
+                |_ open-orchestra-provision

-- To install the master open-orchestra parts using ``composer``:
+- To install the 1.2 open-orchestra parts using ``composer``:

-  In your ``open-orchestra-master`` directory:
+  In your ``open-orchestra-1.2`` directory:

   .. code-block:: bash